Couples Therapy Live Online Masterclass

 Select a date

-Probably the best training course I have ever attended.
+Probably the best couples therapy training course I have ever attended.
 Very full, hugely informative contentWellbeing Officer, Solent MIND

-Live training delivered online – Attend Jennifer Broadley’s workshop live online on Tuesday 14th February 2023 via Zoom.
-The content covered is the same the attended workshop with a few modifications to some of the exercises, and you will have plenty of opportunities to ask questions.
+Live training delivered online – Attend Jennifer Broadley’s online training masterclass on Tuesday 6th February 2024 live online via Zoom.
+The content covered is the same as her attended workshop with a few modifications to some of the exercises, and you will have plenty of opportunities to ask questions.
 All you need is a quiet place to watch, a computer or tablet and a strong internet signal, the rest is easy – simply book your place as normal, and we will email you details of how to join the Zoom workshop.

 Why take this course